Select your language

 Our areas of work in the field of water

 In our projects, we focus on various areas of water management in order to sustainably improve the quality of life in Africa.
-Water supply, water treatment, workshops and irrigation play a central role in this.
+Well construction, drinking water, workshops and irrigation play a central role in this.

-Depending on the contamination, we use various processes – from mechanical filters to chemical or physical methods.
+Depending on the contamination, we use various methods – from mechanical filters to chemical or physical methods.
 This ensures that the water meets local requirements and can be drunk without hesitation.

 Our projects show, how adapted water treatment improves health and makes everyday life in Africa easier in the long term.